pranalipawar24/Healthcare-Data-Processing-Pipeline/README.md

 📄 rdbms_read_and_write_to_s3.py
 Reads healthcare data from PostgreSQL
 Converts data into Spark DataFrames
-Writes data to S3 as Parquet files
+Writes data to Amazon S3 as Parquet files
 📄 read_from_s3_and_transform_to_hive.py
 Reads Parquet files from S3
 Performs data cleaning and transformations